gobikannans/imdb-clone-/README.md

+please enter the input in search to give results until loader component runs (imdb api from rapidApi)

 Create a IMDB.com like website with basic CRUD and movie listing using Node.js.
 We would like to have the following entities in the application.
 Using IMDB API is a bonus.
 Relationships